Is Brazil Cheap? From water to a popular vice, yes.

 As a Brazilian myself, for long I held this belief that in my country, almost everything is overpriced and overtaxed (like iPhone or PlayStations), or has a lower standard of quality — like some Brazilian basic car models that cannot be sold in Europe due to safety concerns).

-Electronics and industrial goods can be costly in Brazil, but this is not valid for many utilities and staples.
+No Brazilian city is among the cheapest cities to live in South America, and that makes sense for a few reasons.
+Things like electronics and industrial goods can be costly in Brazil, but this is not valid for many utilities and staples.

 Things that are often more necessary than a new Xbox